-One-way space retainers are designed to be on one side of the mouth and wrap around the existing tooth.
+One-way Space maintainer are designed to be on one side of the mouth and wrap around the existing tooth.
 They also have a metal ring that extends into the remaining space of the missing tooth to preserve this space.

-Crown and ring guards are designed very much like a one-way space retainer, except that they use a crown on the existing tooth instead of screwing it.
+Crown and ring guards are designed very much like a one-way Space maintainer, except that they use a crown on the existing tooth instead of screwing it.
 Tongue retainer is used in cases where there are several missing baby teeth.

 They are cemented into the Asian teeth and then attached to the lower front teeth with a metal wire.